Queries¶

 Consistency with WITH

-the corresponding relation must be declared in WITH (e.g. WITH applications),
+If you reference a relation field in FIELDS (e.g. applications.name), the corresponding relation must be declared in WITH (e.g. WITH applications), otherwise the data will not be loaded.

-WHERE Clause¶
+WHERE clause¶

 The WHERE clause filters records based on conditions on the main model's fields.

-Supported Operators¶
+Supported operators¶

 | Operator | Syntax | Example |